Skip to main content

 FAQ

-Why is a Bootstrap DNS server needed when Upstreams are already configured?
+Why is Bootstrap still needed when Upstreams are configured?